Weyl laws for exponentially small singular values of the $\overline{\partial}$ operator: Introduction and statement of results

-Let $P^*$ denote the adjoint of $P$ and note that the domain of $P^*$ is $H^1(M)$.
-We shall view $P^*P$ as a closed densely defined operator: $L^2(M) \to L^2(M)$ equipped with the domain $H^2(M)$.
-The classical ellipticity of $P$ shows that this domain coincides with
+We have $\mathcal D(P) = H^1(M)$, the standard Sobolev space on $M$, in view of the classical ellipticity of $h\overline{\partial}$.
+Our main problem is to study the distribution of exponentially small singular values of $P$.
+Let therefore $P^*$ denote the adjoint of $P$ and note that in view of the classical ellipticity, the domain of $P^*$ is given by $\mathcal{D}(P^*)=H^1_{0,1}(M)$, i.e. the space of $(0,1)$-forms whose coefficients in every local coordinate chart are in $H^1$.
+We shall view $P^*P$ as a closed densely defined operator: $L^2(M,\omega)\to L^2(M,\omega)$ equipped with the domain

-and we conclude, by an application of a theorem of von Neumann~\cite[Theorem 3.24]{Ka95}, that $P^*P$ is self-adjoint.
-The resolvent of $P^*P$ is compact, in view of the compactness of the embedding $H^2(M)\hookrightarrow L^2(M)$~\cite[Proposition 3.4]{Ta10}, which in turn implies that the spectrum of the self-adjoint non-negative operator $P^*P$ is purely discrete.
+where the last equality again follows by the ellipticity.
+We also note that $P^*P$ is self-adjoint on this domain, since it is an elliptic second order formally self-adjoint operator.
+The resolvent of $P^*P$ is compact, in view of the compactness of the embedding $H^2(M) \hookrightarrow L^2(M,\omega)$~\cite[Theorem 2.34]{Au82}, which in turn implies that the spectrum of the self-adjoint non-negative operator $P^*P$ is purely discrete.
 The eigenvalues of $(P^*P)^{1/2}$,

 are the singular values of $P$.